1. RACGP expert committees terms of references policy

 8. RACGP Reference Groups (RRGs)

-Council will establish RRGs for specific purposes, which may include the development of position statements, tools or resources.
-The RRGs’ membership and terms of reference will be determined by Council as needed.
+The RACGP Board will establish RRGs for specific purposes, which may include the development of position statements, tools or resources.
+The RRGs’ membership and terms of reference will be determined by the RACGP Board as needed.